ukwa/w3act/README.md

 Running an Multi-service Integration Test
 -----------------------------------------

 If you place a copy of a recent W3ACT database dump to `integration-test/pgdump/w3act.pgdump` you should be able to use the provided Docker Compose file to build and run your development version.

+** NOTE that we cannot include a copy of the W3ACT database here as it contains personal information from third-parties! **

 First setup the database:

 ```bash
 # Run PostgreSQL in the background: